Joshua Wong Released As Protesters Vow to Fight On

 Prominent figures in Hong Kong’s fight for freedom agree.
 “It is going to be a long battle for us to fight for our democracy under the Communist Party of China,” said Wong outside prison.
 “I’m not sure how many months this battle will take.”

-—With reporting by Laignee Barron, Amy Gunia and Hillary Leung / Hong Kong
+—With reporting by Laignee Barron, Amy Gunia, Hillary Leung and Feliz Solomon / Hong Kong